getty708/PubZ/docs/docs/dev/notification.md

 # Nofification

 ## Email Settings of Django
-Settins are in `app/settings.py`.
+Settings are in `app/settings.py`.
 For more detail, see [here](https://docs.djangoproject.com/ja/2.0/topics/email/).